 Ensure consistent patterns across your repositories

-Golden custom rule example
+Diamond's custom rule interface

 Copy